goavega-software/laravel-azure-servicebus-topic/README.md

 	'Goavega\LaravelAzureServicebusTopic\Support\Serviceprovider',

-add the following to the `connection` array in `app/config/queue.php`, set your `default` connection to `azure` and fill out your own connection data from the Azure Management portal:
+add the following to the `connection` array in `app/config/queue.php`, and fill out your own connection data from the Azure Management portal:

 	'azureservicebus' => array(
         'driver'       => 'azureservicebus',